charlietriplett/OpenA11yEngineer/_checklist-native/modal-dialog.md

 keyboard:
   tab: |
-    Focus visibly moves within the dialog, starting with the dialog element itself and doesn't enter the rest of the page.
+    Focus visibly moves only within the dialog, starting with the dialog element itself on launch
   escape: |
     The dialog closes and returns focus to the button that launched it
   space: |
     Any buttons are activated
   enter: |
     Any buttons or links are activated
+mobile:
+  swipe: |
+    Focus moves within the dialog and doesn't enter the rest of the page.
+  doubletap: |
+    This typically activates most elements.
+screenreader:
   name:  |
-  The dialog describes its purpose or title
+    The dialog describes its purpose or title on launch
   role:  |
     Identifies itself as a modal or dialog
   group: |
     When closed, focus returns to the launch button
   state: |
     When open, other content is inert

-mobile:
-  swipe: |
-    Focus moves within the dialog and doesn't enter the rest of the page.
-  doubletap: |
-    This typically activates most elements.

 ---

 ## Code examples

 ### Use semantic HTML where possible

 Browser support for `<dialog>` is still incomplete.

 Some browsers require additional scripting.
+This simple example [may not work correctly in all browsers](https://caniuse.com/?search=dialog).

 {% highlight html %}
 {% include /examples/modal-dialog.html %}